-- Agnes Callard "Night Owls" featured on UChicago News.
+- Agnes Callard "Night Owls" featured in the Chicago Tribune and UChicago News.

 - Agnes Callard featured in The New Yorker on "The Art of Decision-Making."

 - See an article on Irad Kimhi in The New York Times.

 - Benjamin Callard will be a featured speaker in the annual Latke-Hammentash Debate on November 19, 2018.

 - Martha C. Nussbaum has won the 2018 Berggruen Prize for Philosophy and Culture.
 This $1 million award recognizes “humanistic thinkers whose ideas have helped us find direction, wisdom and improved self-understanding in a world being rapidly transformed by social, technological, political, cultural and economic change.”